High-dimensional Contextual Bandit Problem without Sparsity: Theory of Explore-then-Commit

-\end{theorem} Specifically, for Example 1 in Proposition \ref{prop_examples}, we have $\alpha = \max((2+a)/3, 1-a/2)$, whereas for Example 2 in Proposition \ref{prop_examples}, we have $\alpha = (2 + c(1-b))/3$. \begin{proof}[Proof Sketch of Theorem \ref{thm:upper_bound}] We show that the regret-per-round is $O(1)$ during the exploration phase.
+\begin{proof}[Proof sketch of Theorem \ref{thm:upper_bound}] We show that the regret-per-round is $O(1)$ during the exploration phase.
 Moreover, regret-per-round is $\tilde{O}(\Err(T_0/K, T))$ during the exploitation phase.
 The total regret is $T_0 + \tilde{O}(\Err(T_0/K, T)) T$, and optimizing $T_0$ by using the decreasing property of $\Err(N, T)$ in $N$ yields the desired result. \end{proof}